Tori2305/Project_Movie_Assistant-AiCore/README.md

 ## Introduction

 This project is part of the AI Core curriculum and aims to build a movie recommendation system.
-Users can select a genre and get a list of recommended movies in that genre. ## Features - Load movie data from a JSON file - Display unique genres available in the dataset - Allow users to select a genre and display movies in that genre - Display detailed information about a selected movie
+Users can select a genre and get a list of recommended movies in that genre.

 ## Features
 - Load movie data from a [JSON file](Movie-Recommendation.json)